ewilken/hap-rs/README.md

 ## Usage Examples

-Creating a simple lightbulb accessory and starting the IP server:
+### Creating a simple lightbulb accessory and starting the IP server

 ```rust
 use hap::{